Giminosk/Image-inpainting/REPORT.md

 As it can be seen, used EarlyStopping callback function stopped on 140 epochs.
 The plots above show the smooth nature of the training: metrics values increase, loss values decrease, both converge.

-### Architecture 2 - Autoencoder with Skip-Connections
+### Architecture 2 - Autoencoder with Skip Connections

 #### Model Architecture